• Use Cases

 ActiveCampaign works best when lifecycle state is driven by product behavior, not by a separate sync job trying to reconstruct it later.
 Events like page.completed or lesson.completed are often the difference between generic follow-up and well-timed automation.

-Meshes lets you create those routing rules in one place.
-You connect ActiveCampaign with an API URL and key, select the list or tag from live action data, and keep delivery concerns like retries and replay out of your app code.
+Meshes keeps those routing rules in one place.
+An ActiveCampaign connection with an API URL and key lives in the workspace, the list or tag comes from live action data, and delivery concerns like retries and replay stay out of app code.

 add_to_list